Given the news, I’m not surprised when my ten-year old screams out in the middle of the night.

 I know he watched both parents and his grandmother die.

-These same crimes would land Joseph in jail in the states, and it is he who will have to come to peace with that discordance.
+These same crimes would land Joseph in jail in the states, and it is he who will have to come to peace with that incongruency.

 And it is WE, who hold the responsibility of sending our children to such places of anguish outside–and inside–themselves.

-And so the military will hire more therapists and increase spending to support soldiers with their mental health or their missing limbs or lost comrades or visions of death and suffering while the rest of the country will worry about our incomes and the economy which relies so heavily on perpetuating this machine of hopelessness and cruelty.
+And so the military will hire more therapists and increase spending to support soldiers with their mental health or their missing limbs or lost comrades or visions of death while the rest of the country will worry about the economy which relies so heavily on perpetuating this machine of hopelessness and cruelty.